vmware-tanzu/application-accelerator-samples/spring-cloud-serverless/README.md

-# spring-cloud-function repo
+# spring-cloud-serverless repo

-This repo provides a simple Hello web app based on Spring Boot and Spring Cloud Function.
+This repo provides a simple serverless Hello web app based on Spring Boot and Spring Cloud Function.

 It can be deployed as a standalone web app, as a Tanzu Application Platform workload resource or, as a Kubernetes Deployment and Service.